joyrex2001/nightshift/README.md

 equals to UTC in most deployments).

 The last part defines the action that needs to be taken in this time event.
-At this point only the number of replicas can bet specified.
+At this point only the number of replicas can be specified.

 An example of a schedule configuration is: ```Mon-Wed,Fri 9:00 replicas=1```.